Changing The Way We Look At Food

 In November 2018, Corbin moved back to Iowa City where she settled down and started her own organic farm to give back to the community that has given her so much growing up.

-Corbin is on the board of the Sustainable Iowa Land Trust (SILT) and the women's soccer coach at City High School in Iowa City.
+Corbin is on the board of the Sustainable Iowa Land Trust (SILT), the board of the Women, Food, and Ag Network (WFAN), the President of the Eastern Iowa Young Farmers Coalition, and the women's soccer coach at City High School in Iowa City.

 Breakfast & Nubby

 Breakfast and Nubby are two Duroc/Berkshire mix pigs who were saved from slaughter in Washington State.
 Corbin purchased these ladies for "hanging weight" from a farm and then traveled 38 hours home to Iowa.
 The pigs have three jobs with Rainbow Roots Farm.
-The first is to use their noses to till up the ground to reduce tractor use, while fertilizing when they defecate.
-They also eat all the veggie scraps on the farm!
+The first is to use their noses to till up the ground to reduce tractor use and fertilize when they defecate.
+The second job is to eat all the veggie scraps, which the farm produces by the hundreds of pounds.